Expatriate missionaries as vision casters

 To those two men and to multitudes of others, Jesus cast a vision of what life in the Kingdom of God could be like.
 In one of His first sermons, Jesus' pithy "beatitudes" in Matthew 5 point to God's design for human beings.
 Jesus talked about how relationships should work.
 He challenged people to make good choices.
 He told His followers to go and make disciples in every people group.
 He laid out for them how some things in the future would unfold.

-Sometimes people didn't immediately understand the vision Jesus cast before them.
+Sometimes, people didn't immediately understand the vision Jesus cast before them.
 He talked about high ideals and such radical transformation that people still respond: "That's not possible."

-About three decades ago, Burt Nanus wrote a book titled Visionary Leadership.
+A few decades ago, Burt Nanus wrote a book titled Visionary Leadership.
 That book defines a leader's vision as the picture of a "realistic, credible, attractive future. . . . a future that is better . . . or more desirable."

 Missionaries would do well to follow Jesus' example of casting vision.
 That vision needs to captivate people because, just as in the case of Jesus, the day will come when the missionary will no longer be there.
 If missionaries are not casting a vision, the risk is that their ministry will wind up being nothing more than "sticking a finger in the water," as my Italian friends say.
-In saying that phrase, Italians refer to the fact that a finger withdrawn from water leaves no lasting sign it was there.
+In saying that phrase, Italians refer to the fact that a finger withdrawn from water leaves no lasting sign it was ever there.

 Vision casting.
 It's important.